xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 The orienting map must not be degenerated.

-Map between two spherical cell-complexes is special, it is enough to just specify how cells are mapped to composition of cells, no need to further specify the orientation of the map, because it is unique.
+Map between two spherical cell complexes is special, it is enough to just specify how cells are mapped to composition of cells, no need to further specify the orientation of the map, because it is unique.